|· Forum Posting Rules · Portal||Help Search Members Calendar|

 The email I received from Professor Russell Dickerson included various strawman arguments unrelated to why the paper was listed,

 Professor Dickerson incorrectly believed the list to be a "list of skeptics", this is incorrect.
 As explicitly stated at the top of the list,

-This is a resource for skeptics not a list of skeptics.
+This is a bibliographic resource for skeptics not a list of skeptics.

 Disclaimer: Even though the most prolific authors on the list are skeptics, the inclusion of a paper in this list does not imply a specific personal position to any of the authors.
-While a minority of authors on the list cannot be labeled skeptics (e.g. Harold Brooks, Roger Pielke Jr., Roger Pielke Sr.) their paper(s) or results from their paper(s) can still support skeptic's arguments against Alarmism.
-Various papers are mutually exclusive and should be considered independently.
+While certain authors on the list cannot be labeled skeptics (e.g. Harold Brooks, Roger Pielke Jr., Roger Pielke Sr.) their paper(s) or results from their paper(s) can still support skeptic's arguments against Alarmism.
+Some papers are mutually exclusive and should be considered independently.
 This list will be updated and corrected as necessary.

 He then stated a strawman argument about why that paper was listed, it was not listed because it "support(s) skeptic arguments against Anthropogenic Climate Change (ACC)".
 Papers can be listed for this reason but they can also be listed if they, "support skeptic arguments against Alarmism."
 In this case this paper was listed because it supports skeptic arguments that CO2 is not the sole dominant human forcing as the IPCC has argued.

 Roger Pielke Sr. (lead author) has never made the claim that the paper, “Climate Change: The Need to Consider Human Forcings Besides Greenhouse Gases” is about arguing AGW is a substantial danger to human health.

 Update 2: The argument over the paper, "Climate Change: The Need to Consider Human Forcings Besides Greenhouse Gases" is simply a distraction from the quality of the list and has been removed.
 The actual reason for listing it is given above which is not the strawman argument stated by Professor Dickerson.